Are Your Abs Made in the Kitchen?

 Is 90% of your weight loss done in the kitchen?
 These are two popular myths floating around the internet and in the media today.

-You can lose weight, and you can lose it fast, by manipulating your diet.
-I recently interviewed two, semi-pro athletes about how they do it.
-But they told you, and so will I, that it’s not the healthiest way to go for many reasons.
-(Learn more about why in that video.)
+you can lose weight, and you can lose it fast, by manipulating your diet.
+I recently interviewed two, semi-pro athletes about how they do that.
+But they told you, and so will I, that it’s not the healthiest way to go.

 One of the many reasons you don’t want to lose weight from dieting alone is because of this little-known physiological phenomenon: Sarcopenia.

 Sarcopenia is the natural loss of muscle with age if we do nothing to stop it.

 In the video above I read a few, eye-opening facts about sarcopenia from the American College of Sports Medicine Health and Fitness Journal.
 In case you’re reading and not watching, I’ll give you this overview-

 Muscle is metabolizing tissue.
 When we lose it, we lose metabolism.

 Much of what we associate with AGING is loss of muscle.
 It’s the loss of the ability to move and do things the way we used to.
 That comes from a loss of strength, power, and endurance.
 All of which comes from a loss of healthy, muscle tissue.

 And – that extra weight that appears where you didn’t have it before?
 It’s largely due to loss of metabolism, due to loss of muscle.